 - You will walk through Sagarmatha National Park which is the highest National park in the world.

 - During the trek, you will explore the ancient Tengboche Buddhist monastery.

 - Hike to Kala Patthar at 5545 m, for the highest webcam, Mount Everest Webcam.

-- Experience the beautiful Sherpa’s villages and their warm hospitality, tradition, culture, and unique lifestyle
+- Experience the beautiful Sherpa villages and their warm hospitality, tradition, culture, and unique lifestyle

 - Escape the trodden trekking route and enjoy the bird’s eye view of Namche Bazaar, and the small settlements of the Khumbu region.

-Nepal Adventure Team, a well-established trekking agency in Nepal offers you 12 days of Everest Base Camp Trek with a Helicopter flight from Gorakshep to Lukla.
+Nepal Adventure Team, a well-established trekking agency in Nepal offers you a short Everest Base Camp Trek with a Helicopter flight from Gorakshep to Lukla in 2023.
 This trek is a great way to get a stunning view of Mount Everest within 12 days including your arrival and departure.
 Even though you have a short time that doesn’t mean you cannot have the best out of a trip, join us and you will have the best organized, safe, and wonderful trek to Mount Everest and you can have the best of the best trek ever.